 8. Display line plot labels angled to the plot line

 Tired of your line plot labels overlapping the line plot itself?
 Improve the aesthetic of your line plots by angling the line plot labels so they follow the line.
 All you have to do is check the Label along line checkbox to set the label positions to follow the curve of the line plot.
+Additionally, offset the angled labels along the line with the new Offset along line option.

 Angle line plot labels such that they follow the curve of the line.